makrai/notes/plaza-del-arco20-multiling-emo-event.md

   * labeled with emotions by three annotators
   * languages: English and Spanish.
 This choice of languages intends to show

-# 2 related work: datasets labelled with emotions
+# 2 Related work: datasets labelled with emotions

 * EmoBank (Buechel and Hahn, 2017) is a large-scale corpus of English sentences annotated with the dimensional Valence-Arousal-Dominance (VAD) representation